About

 And we are ready!

-Today, FCTRT has 18 active trauma-informed psychotherapist volunteers ready to respond when needed.
-We are also supported by an additional 9 volunteer clinicians we can call on.
+Today, FCTRT has 36 full-time trauma-informed psychotherapist members, ready to respond when needed.
+We are also supported by an additional 4 volunteer clinicians who lend their time when they can.

 We stand ready for what may come!